ScrappyHub/atlas-artifacts/docs/licensing.md

 Format: Base64-encoded RSA-SHA256 signature computed over the EXACT bytes of atlas.license.json.

 Algorithm: RSA + SHA-256
 Padding: PKCS#1 v1.5

-    Verification: performed locally by Atlas.Agent using embedded public key
+Verification: performed locally by Atlas.Agent using embedded public key.

 If signature verification fails, the agent MUST treat the machine as unlicensed.

-Expiration

-If expires_at is not null and is in the past (UTC), the license is expired and MUST be treated as unlicensed.
 Tier policy (canonical caps)

 Tier defines an upper bound.
 The payload may request LESS than the tier allows, but NEVER MORE.